piotrleniec/piotrleniec.github.io/_posts/2017-07-23-modern-javascript-syntax-es2015-es2016-es2017.md

 date: 2017-07-23 22:49:18 +0200
 categories: javascript
 description: |
-  Newest versions of ECMAScript has become quite popular, but I noticed that only a few know all the features it provides.
+  The newest versions of ECMAScript has become quite popular, but I noticed that only a few know all the features it provides.
 In this post, I'm going to show you the most important functionalities from ECMAScript.
-I'm skipping generators and for of loops on purpose because they aren't handy in our daily job.
 last_modified_at: 2017-07-23 22:49:18 +0200
 header-img: assets/images/javascript-background.jpg
+image: assets/images/javascript-background.jpg
 ---

 The newest versions of ECMAScript has become quite popular, but I noticed that only